PetrKryslUCSD/Targe2.jl/README.md

  unreasonable, for instance when the boundary curves intersect, or when they have incorrect orientations.
 No checks that the inputs are rational are
  performed: the program will simply try to generate the mesh, and if it can't, the mesh generation will fail.
-In some cases silently.
+In some cases without much of an explanation.

 ### Coarse mesh of a rectangle